ethhub-io/ethhub/docs/ethereum-roadmap/ethereum-1.x.md

 ### Storage Pruning

 Ethereum 1.0 has a storage scaling issue.
 Yes, the rate of growth itself is implicitly limited by the block gas limit, but there is no limit on the total amount of data accumulated over time. <br/>
-Also known as Chain Pruning, this group is not related to state directly instead it concerns with growing size of logs, blocks data etc. <br/>
+Also known as Chain Pruning, this group is not related to state directly instead it is concerned with the growing size of logs, blocks, data, etc. <br/>
 "If Ethereum were to grow at its current rate, 91 GB would be added per year to storage", according to the core team.<br/>
 Storage Pruning is necessary and seeks to place a cap on Ethereum's data storage growth.
 Part of the proposal includes the deletion of historical blocks, logs, and indexes.